History of Glue : How it is Made, Types

 Glue is made out of several substances, which have evolved from time to time.

-• Fish glue was made from the skin and bones of fish and was used in ancient Egypt for repairing and manufacturing shoes, furniture, and for the purpose of preservation.
+• Fish: A bonding agent derived from the skin and bones of fish was used in ancient Egypt for shoemaking and the repair and manufacture of furniture as well as for preservation.

-• Rubber-based glue was discovered in 1830 and is widely used in the manufacturing of shoes, ceramic objects, and carpentry.
+• Rubber-Based: This bonding agent was found in 1830 and is used for the production of shoes, ceramics, and carpentry.

 Hope this blog helps you in gaining some knowledge about glue history.
 Please check out the Quiz on this page to test your understanding.